-31.1 Drivers must follow the directions of the marshals at all times.

-31.2 The section of track between the first safety car line and the beginning of the pit lane will be designated the "pit entry".

-31.3 The section of track between the end of the pit lane and the second safety car line will be designated the "pit exit".

-31.4, The pit lane shall be divided into two lanes.
-The lane closest to the pit wall is designated the "fast lane", and the lane closest to the garages is designated the "inner lane" and is the only area where any work may be carried out on a car.

-31.5 Unless a car is pushed from the grid at any time during the start procedure, cars may only be driven from the competitor's designated garage area to the end of the pit lane.

-31.6 Any driver intending to start the race from the pit lane may not drive his car from his competitor's designated garage area until the 10-minute signal has been given and must stop in single file in the fast lane.
-When cars are permitted to leave the pit lane, they must do so in the order in which they arrived at the end of the pit lane, unless another car is unduly delayed.

-31.7 Competitors must not paint lines on any part of the pit lane.

-31.8 No equipment may be left in the fast lane.
-A car may enter or remain in the fast lane only with the driver sitting in the car behind the steering wheel in his normal position, and under its own power.

-31.9 Competitor personnel are only allowed in the pit lane immediately before they are required to work on a car and must withdraw as soon as the work is complete.
-The supporting arms may not exceed 4 metres in length (measured from the line marking off the garage from the inner lane) and they must be positioned in such a way that all suspended equipment and hoses are at least 2 metres above the ground.

-31.10 Cars must not be released from a garage or pit stop position in a way that could endanger pit lane personnel or another driver.

-Cars in the fast lane have priority over the ones leaving the inner lane.

-31.11 Cars must be angle-parked (rear of the car in to the pit entry at an angle of approximately 45 degrees facing towards the pit lane exit) in formation at all practice and qualifying sessions, even in the case of a change of one or more wheels.
+- 30.1 Drivers must follow the directions of the marshals at all times. - 30.2 The section of track between the first safety car line and the beginning of the pit lane will be designated the "pit entry". - 30.3 The section of track between the end of the pit lane and the second safety car line will be designated the "pit exit". - 30.4, The pit lane shall be divided into two lanes.
+The lane closest to the pit wall is designated the "fast lane", and the lane closest to the garages is designated the "inner lane" and is the only area where any work may be carried out on a car. - 30.5 Unless a car is pushed from the grid at any time during the start procedure, cars may only be driven from the competitor's designated garage area to the end of the pit lane. - 30.6 Any driver intending to start the race from the pit lane may not drive their car from their competitor's designated garage area until the 10-minute signal has been given and must stop in single file in the fast lane.
+When cars are permitted to leave the pit lane, they must do so in the order in which they arrived at the end of the pit lane, unless another car is unduly delayed. - 30.7 Competitors must not paint lines on any part of the pit lane. - 30.8 No equipment may be left in the fast lane.
+A car may enter or remain in the fast lane only with the driver sitting in the car behind the steering wheel in their normal position, and under its own power. - 30.9 Competitor personnel are only allowed in the pit lane immediately before they are required to work on a car and must withdraw as soon as the work is complete.
+The supporting arms may not exceed 4 metres in length (measured from the line marking off the garage from the inner lane) and they must be positioned in such a way that all suspended equipment and hoses are at least 2 metres above the ground. - 30.10 Cars must not be released from a garage or pit stop position in a way that could endanger pit lane personnel or another driver. - Cars in the fast lane have priority over the ones leaving the inner lane. - 30.11 Cars must be angle-parked at the assigned position in the pit lane (rear of the car in to the pit entry at an angle of approximately 45 degrees facing towards the pit lane exit) in formation at all practice and qualifying sessions, even in the case of a change of one or more wheels.